James Ricalton

-James Ricalton (May 13, 1844 in Half Way, near Waddington, New York - died in Waddington October 28, 1929) was an American school teacher, traveler, inventor, and photographer.
+James Ricalton (born May 13, 1844, in Half Way, near Waddington, New York – d.
+October 28, 1929, in Waddington) was an American school teacher, traveler, inventor, and photographer.
 Ricalton travelled extensively and he circumnavigated the world seven times.

 Maplewood

 After briefly attending St. Lawrence University (class of 1871) Ricalton left before taking a degree and moved to Maplewood, New Jersey in 1871 for a 12-week, $200 contract as a school teacher.
 Contrary to practice at the time, his contract was renewed repeatedly until he became the district's first permanent school teacher and eventually principal.
 His legacy is celebrated in the South Orange-Maplewood School District.

 Ricalton was locally famous for his habit of conducting classes outdoors in good weather and for his gentle manner.
 Among other things, a central square in Maplewood village is named after him, and there is a large mural of his outdoor classes in Maplewood municipal hall.

 He expanded his house on Valley Street in Maplewood to house his enormous collection.
 When the township of Maplewood declined to accept his collection as a gift, he moved it all in two and a half train cars to his birth town of Waddington, where he spent his last five years.